Arnau-66/S4.-API/README.md

 ---

+## 📌 Future Improvements

+-

+---

 **Note:** This README reflects the final implementation logic from `develop`.
-All modules are working and compiled under `/dist`, and the `index.html` is linked properly with Bootstrap and JS logic.
+All modules are working and compiled under `/dist`, and the `index.html` is linked properly with locally stored Bootstrap and JS logic.